prahladyeri/prahladyeri.github.io/_posts/2019-06-10-package-signing-pip-works-roundabout-way.md

 ---
 layout: post
-title: Package signing in PIP - It works, in a roundabout sort of way
+title: "Package signing in PIP - It works, in a roundabout sort of way"
 tags: pip security python
 ---